sanjay-namdeo/notes/micro-services/how-to-create-microservice.md

 ### Server
 1. Annotate main class with *@EnableEurekaServer* It will activate Eureka Server Configuration.
-2. Set it's name as discovery server *spring.application.name=calculator.discovery.server*
+2. Set its name as discovery server *spring.application.name=calculator.discovery.server*
 3. Set port *server.port=8761*

 ### Client
-1. Annotate main clas with *@EnableEurekaClient* It turns on discovery and let autoconfiguration find the euroka classes if they are available.
+1. Annotate main class with *@EnableEurekaClient* It turns on discovery and let autoconfiguration find the eureka classes if they are available.
 2. Set client name *spring.application.name=calculator.sum.service*
 3. Set port *server.port=8082*
 4. Set *serviceUrl* for Eureka server